The reputed discoverer of Rogers Pass through today's Glacier National Park, Major

 An engineering graduate of Brown University and Yale, Rogers earned a solid reputation for railway survey while

-engaged by the Chicago, Milwaukee & St. Paul Railway.
-He was known to the St. Paul railway promoter, James J.
+engaged by the Chicago Milwaukee & St. Paul Railway.
+He was known to the St. Paul railway promoter, James J. Hill,

-Hill, and in 1881, when Hill became a member of the new syndicate known as the Canadian Pacific Railway, Rogers' name
+and in 1881, when Hill became a member of the new syndicate known as the Canadian Pacific Railway, Rogers' name came up.

-came up.
-Hill and the new general manager of the CPR, William Cornelius Van Horne, had become convinced that the
+Hill and the new general manager of the CPR, William Cornelius Van Horne, had become convinced that the railway should

-railway should take a more southerly course through Calgary and along the Bow River, rather than through Edmonton and
+take a more southerly course through Calgary and along the Bow River, rather than through Edmonton and the Yellowhead

-the Yellowhead Pass.
-Rogers was hired to see if a route could be found through Kicking Horse Pass, west of the great
+Pass.
+Rogers was hired to see if a route could be found through Kicking Horse Pass, west of the great divide, and